 4) If your image files aren’t too large, and you don’t have too many, send them as email attachments.

-But since I’ve with the editors of 200 different publications, I can understand why novice writers are reluctant to do certain things.
-You don’t want to torque an editor off.
-I’ve been there.
-I get that.
+I’ve worked with the editors of 200 different publications, so I can understand why novice writers are reluctant to do certain things.
+You don’t want to upset the editor.

 But, the fact is, while some of the things that worry writers may happen occasionally, they occur so infrequently that they are virtually non-existent.